What is meditation?

 What you focus on when you meditate will completely change the meditation.

 If you focus on your breathing you will relax both mind and body.
-If you focus on love and kindness (and there is indeed a meditation called “Loving Kindness Meditation”) then you will develop love and kindness.
+If you focus on love and kindness (and there is actually a meditation called “Loving Kindness Meditation”) you will develop love and kindness.

 If you put water in a jug the water becomes the shape of the inside of the jug.